MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 ---
 layout: post
-title:  "DRAFT: Image Generative AI - DDPM"
+title:  "Image Generative AI - DDPM"
 date:   2025-05-14 12:38:00 -0800
 categories: jekyll update
 ---
-Previous posts looked at [Transformers](https://mrcartoonology.github.io/jekyll/update/2025/05/13/exploring_the_transformer.html) and unlearning (in [Orthogonal Gradient Unlearning](https://mrcartoonology.github.io/jekyll/update/2025/04/28/supercal_second_experiments.html) and [Tokens and Unlearning](https://mrcartoonology.github.io/jekyll/update/2025/04/16/supercal_first_experiments.html)) in LLM's.
-Today we move on to image generation.
-The field took off with the paper [Denoising Diffusion Probabalistic Models](https://arxiv.org/abs/2006.11239) (DDPM) from 2020.
-DDPM dethroned current techniques, such as GAN's and VAE's for acheiving SOTA high quality image generation by improving diffusion - a technique introduces in 2015 in the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/pdf/1503.03585).
+After digging into LLM's with the [Exploring the Transformer](https://mrcartoonology.github.io/jekyll/update/2025/05/13/exploring_the_transformer.html), [Orthogonal Gradient Unlearning](https://mrcartoonology.github.io/jekyll/update/2025/04/28/supercal_second_experiments.html) and [Tokens and Unlearning](https://mrcartoonology.github.io/jekyll/update/2025/04/16/supercal_first_experiments.html) posts, I've been eager to dig into image generation.

+AI image generation took off with the paper [Denoising Diffusion Probabalistic Models](https://arxiv.org/abs/2006.11239) (DDPM) from 2020.
+DDPM produced higher quality images than the previous SOTA techniques such as GAN's and VAE's by improving diffusion - a method introduced in 2015 in the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/pdf/1503.03585).

-# DDPM
+This post covers the math of DDPM, and then switches into a research-style engineering log.
+I implemented DDPM from scratch with a simple model - and did not get beautiful images.
+I got questions - sampling takes many steps to denoise - and the result can drift away from what model learned to do during training - why?
+What metrics would expose this kind of problem, give clues how to fix it?
+What is the model learning for each timestep - how do I know it knows how to denoise at all the timesteps?

+We'll dig into these questions, develop metrics that show more of what is going on with the training process.
+This will lead to a deeper understanding of diffusion, and many ideas to follow up on!
+We'll wrap up with a literature search and summarize how many of these ideas have been followed up on in the last five years.

+ see what has been done in the last

+to get insightsthink about what happened after implementing DDPM from scratch, and understanding  following the im In this post, we'll work through the math of DDPM, implement it from scratch.
+DDPM makes use of the [UNet model](https://arxiv.org/abs/1505.04597) to learn how to denoise.
+We will implement a basic UNet run running experiments, and then compare to then comparing to  with a scaled down model, and comparing to a full scale model using a colab from Hugging Face. use a scaled down UNet to carry out experiments on the celebrity headshot dataset, then compare to

-In this post, we'll work through the math of DDPM, implement it from scratch, and carry out some experiments that lead to unexpected observations.
-Our investigations will lead to a deeper understanding of DDPM, and hypothesis about where to look next.
-Finally we'll see how the field has followed up on these hypotheses over the last five years.
+We'll look closely at the behavior of the model across timesteps, thinking about the auto-regressive nature of sampling, and how to control errors.
+Finally we'll see how the field has followed in these directions over the last five years.

 ## DDPM Math
 The math in DDPM is built on VAE type posterior Bayesian analysis where one faces intractible integrals and makes approximations as with the ELBO (evidence lower bound).
 It breaks up image generation into a number of small steps - each that removes a little bit more noise from a starting image of guassian noise.